sarthak9844/Netflix-Data-Analysis/README.md

 ## Overview

 This project analyzes the Netflix Movies and TV Shows dataset using Python and Power BI.
-The goal was to clean the raw data, explore patterns, and build an interactive dashboard that makes it easy to understand Netflix's content library.
+The goal was to clean the raw data, find insight & patterns, and build an interactive dashboard that makes it easy to understand Netflix content library.

 The project follows a complete data analysis workflow, starting with data cleaning in Python and ending with an interactive Power BI dashboard.